KangLin/RabbitRemoteControl/docs/Compile/BuildWindows.md

           cmake --build . --target install-runtime
           makensis Install.nsi  ;Package

-  + Used by IDE (QtCreator)
+  + Using an IDE (Qt Creator)
-    - Set vcpkg: Menu->Options->Kits->Cmake Configureration: add MAKE_TOOLCHAIN_FILE=[vcpkg installation path]/scripts/buildsystems/vcpkg.cmake
+    - Set vcpkg: Menu→Options→Kits→Cmake Configuration: add MAKE_TOOLCHAIN_FILE=[vcpkg installation path]/scripts/buildsystems/vcpkg.cmake
-    - Open project: Menu->File->Open File or project, Select CMakeLists.txt of the project
+    - Open project: Menu→File→Open File or project, Select the CMakeLists.txt of the project
-    - Configure：Click Project->Build&Run on the toolbar on the left to configure CMake parameters
+    - Configure: Click Project→"Build & Run" in the toolbar on the left to configure CMake parameters
-    - Compile and run: Click "Start Debugging of startup project" on the left toolbar or press the shortcut key F5
+    - Compile and run: Click "Start Debugging of startup project" in the left toolbar, or press the shortcut key (F5)